edibotopic/edibotopic-website/content/blog/2023-08-01-making-simple-PRs.md

 You may have been directed to submit "simple" PRs before but might have had difficulty finding examples.
-There are [helpful repos](https://github.com/mgienow/TNS-Pull-Request-Practice) that allow beginners to learn the mechanics of *how* to submit PR but not necessarily *what* a real PR might contain.
+There are [helpful repos](https://github.com/mgienow/TNS-Pull-Request-Practice) that allow beginners to learn the mechanics of *how* to submit a PR but not necessarily *what* a real PR might contain.
 Here I give an overview of my PRs so far in the hope that they might be demystified for you too.